synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/Configuration/Features/SnappingConfig.md

 > **computeSnapForNodeDrag**: (`node`) => `null` \| [`Size`](/docs/api/types/geometry/size/)

 Computes the snap size for a node while dragging.
 If null is returned, a default snap size will be used.
+If computeSnapForNodeDrag is used, it takes precedence over defaultDragSnap.

 #### Parameters